 Current section number Proposed new section number, if applicable Current requirement Proposed change and rationale Which VAC section does this refer to??
 Residents of long-term care (LTC) institutions and home and community-based services waivers cannot be enrolled in Medicaid Buy-In program, MEDICAID WORKS.
 Delete this item from regulations, as this restriction is unnecessary and would not allow LTC and waiver enrollees to participate in the program.
 12 VAC 30-30-20 Adds reference to these eligible persons.
-12 VAC 30-30-40 Adds reference to these eligible persons.
 12 VAC 30- 40-105 Adds new section for eligibility criteria for individuals with disabilities under the Ticket to Work and Work Incentive Improvement Act.
 12VAC 30-40- 280 This regulation amends the more liberal income disregards to permit working individuals to earn up to 200% of the Federal Poverty level.
 12 VAC 30-40- 290 This regulation amends the more liberal methods of treating resources under §1902 (r) (2) of the Act. that includes the provisions for establishing Work Incentive (WIN) Accounts.
+12 VAC 30- 60-200 Adds new section describing in detail the provision of services available to Buy-In enrollees, including PAS.
+12 VAC 30-80-30 Reimbursement for other Fee- for-service providers.
+Adds description of reimbursement for PAS.
 12 VAC 30- 110-1500 et seq.
 Adds new section which establishes state regulations containing greater details than were submitted to CMS for this program.